akshay9594/Cetus-Subscripted-Subscript_impl/README.md

        c.
 Model taken from K.S McKinley’s paper- "Optimizing for Parallelism and Data locality".
        d.
 Pass can also handle symbolic loop bounds.
        My contribution was everything else besides the leglity test.

+### 6. Under Development - Subscripted subscript Analysis Pass
+        We are currently in the process of adding the subscripted subscript analysis pass to Cetus.
+The algorithm being implemented to perform the analysis has been decribed in detail in our ICS'21 paper titled - "On the Automatic Parallelization of Subscripted Subscript Patterns using Array Property Analysis"